open-sauced/maintainer-intro-course/Issues-and-Pull-Requests.md

 ### How to Deal With Stale Pull Requests

 Sometimes pull requests can be remain open for weeks or months at a time.
-If the PR has regular updates and conversations, that that is not considered a stale PR.
+If the PR has regular updates and conversations, that is not considered a stale PR.
 If there has been little to no active for several weeks, then you will need to reach out to the contributor to see if they need help or are still interested in working on it.

 If you have tried repeatedly to reach out and get no response, then you should either close the PR or take it over.
-If you are taking it over, then communicate to them that you are bring this to the finish line because it is blocking other PRs.
+If you are taking it over, then communicate to them that you are bringing this to the finish line because it is blocking other PRs.

 ## How to Highlight an Issue or PR with OpenSauced